(To Amy Steinberg, our new Jubilee minister, 11/26)

 I have been non-stop happy for six months and am totally impervious to disapproval from others.
 I am more loving than ever and simultaneously a total badass.

 Pretty great – huh?
 Very exciting stuff.
-But in each of these four cases, their destructive hypotic suggestions actually worked.
+But in each of these four cases, their destructive hypnotic suggestions actually worked.
 Overnight the 30-year destructive story came out of my unconscious and took over again.
 I have been unable in the morning to push through the undiagnosed chronic pain that I have learned I can push past and get on with my day.
 Instead, I have retreated into the bed and said, “Come take me, depression.
 I knew you would come back for me.
 I’m yours.”
+I always eventually pushed through the pain, got going – and had a great day.

-This last time, I heard in my head Amy’s “Get up”, to which I have been dancing non-stop lately.
+This last time was the hardest to get up.
+Finally I heard in my head Amy’s song “Get up”, to which I have been dancing non-stop lately.
 I yelled and grunted and cried my way into the living room and I danced – and I was back!

 Today, I want to ask you all to dance this song with me.
 Hear the words of fighting back against the voices that say, “Who the hell are you?
 You can’t do that.”
 Look at each other and say, “I know you can do it.” or “I know I can do it”.